gaapt/gaapt.github.io/_posts/2016-10-30-Working-with-Ruby-Private-Constants.md

 title: Working with Ruby Private Constants
 ---

-One of the most common way to refactor your code is to extract a class.
-However, many times this class should not be used by anyone else but the module in which it is defined.
+By default, Ruby will take your constant to be publicly available.
+However, it's important to note these should *not* be visible by anyone else but the module in which it was defined.

 Let's run some examples on irb: